rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/nftclass.md

 # NftClass

 This standard defines how **classes** of NFTs are minted.
-Classes (previously Collections) are effectively immutable after being created, with the exception of the issuer value.
+Classes (previously Collections) are effectively immutable after being created, with the exception of the issuer value, and the max value.
 See interactions at the bottom of this page.

 A class is the context of one or more NFTs.
 For example, a Cryptokitty Generation 0 is part of the "Generation 0 kitties" class, and an ENS (Ethereum Name System) domain is part of the ENS class,